nbertamoni/LoRa_GNURadio/README.md

 - a transmission with sampling factor perpendicular signals

 BER.grc
-- A small demonstration of "Err measures" on Bit Error Couting to make the proper B.E.
+- A small demonstration of "Err measures" block on Bit Error Couting to make the proper B.E.
 Rate.